danielegrattarola/danielegrattarola.github.io/_posts/2019-07-25-mincut-pooling.md

 ### Supervised inductive tasks

 Finally, we tested whether minCUT provides an improvement on the usual graph classification and graph regression tasks.
-We picked a fixed GNN architecture, and tested several pooling strategies by swapping the pooling layers in the network.
+We picked a fixed GNN architecture and tested several pooling strategies by swapping the pooling layers in the network.

 The dataset that we used were: